filamentgroup/select-css/README.md

 If you’re looking for the JS version of the select plugin, check out [`select`](https://github.com/filamentgroup/select).

+## Usage

+Include some or all of the following files, picking and choosing based on your project needs:

+* `select-css.css`: main component code (required)
+* `select-css-arrow.css`: adds a CSS triangle arrow to the wrapper element.
+Don’t include this file and style `.custom-select::after` yourself to customize your own arrow.
+Could use a background image bitmap, SVG, icon font content, etc.
+* `select-css-compat.css`: expanded B-Grade browser support (see more info below).
+* `select-css-theme.css`: include the Filament Group theme with custom focus styling.

 ## How it works

 This styles a native select consistently cross-platform with only minimal CSS.
 The native select is then styled so it is essentially invisible (no appearance, border, bg) leaving only the select's text visible.
 There is a wrapper around the select that has the majority of the button styles (gradient, shadow, border, etc.).